Wolff Olins

-Wolff Olins is a British advertising agency and corporate identity consultancy.
-It was started in 1965 and has offices in London, New York City and San Francisco.
-It now employs some 150 designers, strategists, technologists, programme managers and educators, and has been part of the Omnicom Group since 2001.
+Wolff Olins is a global brand consultancy agency that specialises in corporate identity.
+It was founded in 1965 in London, where its main office is still based, as well as having offices in New York City, San Francisco and Los Angeles.
+It employs some 150 designers, strategists, technologists, environment specialists and programme managers, and has been part of the Omnicom Group since 2001.

-It has worked in sectors including technology, culture, retail, energy & utilities, media and non-profit.
+Since the agency was founded, it has worked for several entities in various sectors including technology, culture, retail, sport, consumer goods, travel, energy and public utilities, media and non-profit.